aumpierre-unb/Internal-Fluid-Flow-for-GNU-Octave/README.md

 # Internal-Fluid-Flow-for-GNU-Octave
-This toolbox provides a set of functions designed to solve problems of internal fluid flow.
+This package provides a set of functions designed to solve problems of internal fluid flow.
 All functions are based on the Poiseuille condition for laminar flow, the Colebrooke-White